 The best documentary I’ve seen about Robert Crumb is by Terry Zwigoff, it’s just called Crumb and was made in 1994.
 It had a theatrical release in Australia.
 It’s highly recommended.

-Here’s a full length so-so BBC documentary made 7 years earlier that’s on YouTube.
+There’s a full length so-so copy of a BBC documentary made 7 years earlier that’s on YouTube.
+Unless copyright take it down.

 And there’s the Official Robert Crumb website where you can buy many of his famous images as posters and prints, and some of Crumb’s great personal artwork.